I hate to break it to you, but there’s a lot of evidence Selling Sunset is staged

 Chrishell is shown starting her job at the Oppenheim Group at the start of season one, and according to the Huffington Post she was cast by Selling Sunset’s producers, specifically for the show.
 People were saying Chrishell wasn’t a real estate agent but was actually just an actress, as she has previously worked as an actress on American soap operas.

 She is a proper realtor, though, and was working as one before the show.
-Last week, Chrishell reshared one of her Insta posts from 2016 to her story, to prove she was “licensed and working before being approached about Selling Sunset”.
+After season three aired, Chrishell reshared one of her Insta posts from 2016 to her story, to prove she was “licensed and working before being approached about Selling Sunset”.

 She said: “I am so grateful to have been able to do acting and real estate.”